publitas/staging-butler/README.md

 - Shows current state with `/reserve status`
 - Tracks who has what using emoji
 - Keeps everything visible by updating the channel topic
-- Designates a firstline person
+- Designates a first-line person
 - Helps coordinate servers with team members
 - Anyone can use it.
 Anyone can change emoji mappings.